 Prior to three months before the maturity date, our convertible senior debentures are convertible by the holders under certain circumstances.
 The convertible debentures due 2042 became convertible subsequent to the December 31, 2016 evaluation of the conversion criteria, and have remained convertible for each subsequent quarterly evaluation through the March 31, 2018 evaluation, due to the sale price of our common stock exceeding 130% of the conversion price for the applicable periods.
-The convertible for each subsequent quarterly evaluation through the Convertible for each subsequent quarterly evaluation, due to the sale price of our common stock exceeding 130% of the conversion price for the applicable periods.
-The convertible for each subsequent quarterly evaluation through the March 31, 2018 evaluation, due to the sale price of our common stock exceeding 130% of the conversion price for the applicable periods.
+The convertible debentures due 2040 became convertible subsequent to the September 30, 2017 evaluation of the conversion criteria, and have remained convertible for each subsequent quarterly evaluation through the March 31, 2018 evaluation, due to the sale price of our common stock exceeding 130% of the conversion price for the applicable periods.
 Such debentures will remain convertible until June 30, 2018, at which time the conversion criteria will be reevaluated.
 At the direction of our Board of Directors, we intend, upon conversion, to repay the principal amount of the convertible debentures in cash and settle any additional amounts in shares of our common stock.
 We intend to finance the principal amount of any converted debentures using borrowings under our credit facility.
-Accordingly, the debt component of the conversions have occurred to date.
+Accordingly, the debt component of the convertible debentures due 2040 and due 2042 continues to be classified as a noncurrent liability on the consolidated condensed balance sheets.
+No conversions have occurred to date.
 The convertible debentures due 2041 are not currently convertible.